 The Bluetooth and Location services need to be enabled in the system.
 The Location services permission also need to be enabled for PractiScore app.

-In PractiScore 1.x app for android and in the PractiScore 2 apps, the scoring squad list screen there is a “Timer” menu option in the main screen menu (look at the top right corner for 3 vertical dots, it could be also shown as “Timer” icon), which can be used to scan and link Bluetooth timer.
+On the scoring squad list screen there is a “Timer” menu option in the main screen menu (look at the top right corner for 3 vertical dots, it could be also shown as “Timer” icon), which can be used to scan and link Bluetooth timer.
 Make sure to turn your timer on.
 Once it is discovered, your timer will be shown in the list:

 The currently linked timer is shown in a bold text and you can tap on a timer entry to link with a different timer device.

-In the PractiScore 2 app you can swipe left to unlink a previously selected timer.
+Swipe left to unlink a previously selected timer.

 After timer is selected.
 The scoring screen will show the “Timer” icon on the bottom right side.